 What Are The Four (4) Boxing Styles?

-How do you know which one you align most with?
+How do you know which one of the different boxing styles you align most with?
 Here we will break down each style and give you examples of famous boxers who use that style.
-Keep reading to learn about the 4 styles of boxing.
+Keep reading to learn about the 4 boxing fighting styles.

 Also referred to as an in-fighter or crowder, swarmer boxers are high energy, high endurance and relentless fighters in the ring.
 The swarmer boxer can be compared to a swarm of bees.
 They will chase their opponent through the ring, change their fighting angles at any given moment and will generally stay on top of their opponent until they prevail.